tbrunsch/Hippodamus/README.md

 - `Handle.onCompletion(Runnable)` or
 - `Handle.onException(Runnable)`,

 respectively.
 Note that, unlike in the `CompletableFuture` API, the listeners are pure `Runnable`s instead of consumers of the result value or an exception.
-This makes it a bit more flexible because the runnable could also be a lambda that captures the handle.
 We propose the following procedure for registering listeners:

 ```
     Handle handle = coordinator.execute(() -> doSomething());